ITU-BDSA23-GROUP1/Chirp/docs/report.md

 dotnet test
 ```

-This should initialise all the tests being run and give back the test results in the terminal
+This should initialize all the tests being run and give back the test results in the terminal

 In our test suite, we have unit tests, UI/E2E-tests and an integration test.
 We have not made full code coverage, and therefore only have unit tests for some of our methods.
 These methods are _GetByFilter_, _GetByFollowers_, _FindAuthorByName_, _CreateCheep_, _FollowAuthor_ and _DeleteCheep_.
 Our integration test tests a few of our methods.
 These methods are _FindAuthorByName_, _FollowAuthor_, _CreateCheep_ and _GetByFollowers_.